 Pituitary gland: A pea-sized organ attached to the brain, the pituitary gland produces hormones that influence growth and fertility.

 Pancreas: Though the pancreas plays an active role in the digestive system, it’s also the source of important hormones, including insulin.
-Rare tumors can produce too much insulin or other related hormones, which can impact blood sugar levels.
+Rare tumours can produce too much insulin or other related hormones, which can impact blood sugar levels.

 Endocrine disruptors are chemicals that can obstruct with endocrine systems at certain doses.
-These disruptions can cause tumoroustumors, birth defects, and other developmental disorders.
+These disruptions can cause tumorous, birth defects, and other developmental disorders.
 Any system in the body well-ordered by hormones can be derailed by hormone disruptors.
 Specifically, endocrine disruptors may be associated with the development of learning disabilities, severe attention deficit disorder, perceptive and brain development problems deformations of the body that includes breast cancer, prostate cancer, thyroid and other cancers; sexual development problems for example feminizing of males or masculinizing effects on females, etc.

 - Track 10-1Perfluorooctanoic acid